PBI-David/Deneb-Showcase/README.md

 ## Mario Bubble Art

-Bubble art created using in Vega using a force transform.
-Instructions to create.
+Bubble art created in Deneb using Vega and a force transform.
+Instructions to create your own here.

 Inspired by the amazing [Flerlage Twins](https://www.flerlagetwins.com/)